awsdocs/amazon-ecs-developer-guide/doc_source/al2ami-get-latest.md

 # How to Launch the Latest Amazon ECS\-Optimized Amazon Linux 2 AMI<a name="al2ami-get-latest"></a>

 The following are several ways that you can launch the latest Amazon ECS\-optimized Amazon Linux 2 AMI into your cluster:
 + You can launch your container instances manually in the Amazon EC2 console by following the procedures in [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
-You could also choose the **EC2 console link** in the table below that corresponds to your cluster's region\.
+You could also choose the **EC2 console link** in one of the tables below that corresponds to your cluster's region\.
 + You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 AMI programmatically using the SSM API\.
 For more information, see [Retrieving Amazon ECS\-Optimized AMI Metadata](retrieve-ecs-optimized_AMI.md)\.
 + Use the current Amazon ECS\-optimized Amazon Linux 2 AMI ID below to launch your instance using the AWS CLI, the AWS SDKs, or an AWS CloudFormation template\.